The Fascination of the Racetrack.

 Motor racing is captivating, inspiring, and addictive.

-Including for artists – such as the photographer Michael von Hassel, from Munich, with whom Mercedes-AMG works together in the area of photographic art.
+Including for artists – such as the photographer Michael von Hassel, from Munich.
 He knows how to draw the observer of his hyperrealistic photos into the fascination of motor racing and makes the incredible dynamism, power, and poetry of the sport visible.

 His powerful visual language equally reflects the orchestrated interaction of the pit crews and the futuristic technology of the racing cars.
 You can really feel how the driver transforms their skill and instinct into a perfect performance on the track and squeezes every second out of the course.